The Ultimate K-Beauty Routine for Oily Skin

 Using only mattifying products: These absorb surface oil but don't address the root cause.
 You need hydration and barrier repair.

 Piling on too many actives: More isn't better.
 Using BHA, AHA, retinol, and vitamin C all at once irritates your skin and causes more breakouts.
 Pick 1-2 actives and use them consistently.
+If you're not sure which actives are safe to combine, ask Yuri, Seoul Sister's AI skincare advisor, who can check your specific products for ingredient conflicts in real time.

 Product Recommendations by Budget